Flyingmana/pere/README.rst

 Usage and so on
 ===============

-we use the `wiki <https://github.com/Flyingmana/pere/wiki/usage>`_ for such things, so have a look at it.
+we use the `wiki <https://github.com/Flyingmana/pere/wiki>`_ for such things, so have a look at it.

+There is also a list of `known bugs and problems <https://github.com/Flyingmana/pere/wiki/known-bugs>`_.

 Dependencies